 It is possible for custody to change.
 Either parent can file a petition to change custody or visitation.
 In order to file for a change of custody, that parent must prove that there is a significant change in circumstances since the last order.

-Contact a Manhattan Child Custody Attorney Today
+Contact a Child Custody Attorney in New York City Today

 If you are going through a custody battle, you need to seek legal assistance as soon as possible.
 When you turn to Randi L. Karmel, PLLC for help, you are gaining an advocate with extensive experience handling complex child custody issues.